 Implementation

-To provide efficient and professional psychological services as directed by the Principal Educational Psychologist and to the standards set out by legislation, Council and Educational Psychology Service policies
+To provide efficient and professional psychological services as directed by the Principal Educational Psychologist and to the standards set out by legislation, Council and Educational Psychology Service policies.

 To provide information about and advice on the developmental and learning needs of children and young people referred to the service, and about effective provision to meet these needs.